Analysis vs. Analytics: How Are They Different?

 Analysis and analytics are not exactly homophones but might as well be with how often people get their definitions wrong.
 The good news is, you’ve now learned that analysis deals with events that have already happened, while analytics steps on past and current data, and is primarily forward-looking.
 This makes you one step ahead of the game!

 Additionally, analytics can completely transform a business.
 You’ve by now seen the colossal impact it has had on industry giants like Netflix, and how they’ve used it to rise to the top.
-The way they’ve done this is by hiring expert data scientists that have used their analysis and analytics skills in their favor.
+The way they’ve done this is by implementing data analytics services and hiring expert data scientists that have used their analysis and analytics skills in their favor.
 Your portfolio and career outlook as an aspiring data science professional will be greatly improved by acquiring these skills as you dive deeper into the data-oriented business world.

 The 365 Team